EU regulator backs use of GSK-Vir antibody to treat COVID-19

-Healthcare & PharmaceuticalsEU regulator backs use of GSK-Vir antibody to treat COVID-19

-The European Union's drug regulator said on Friday a COVID-19 antibody treatment developed by GlaxoSmithKline (GSK.L) and Vir Biotechnology (VIR.O) can be used to treat patients who are at risk of severe disease and do not need supplemental oxygen.
+(Reuters) -The European Union’s drug regulator said on Friday a COVID-19 antibody treatment developed by GlaxoSmithKline and Vir Biotechnology can be used to treat patients who are at risk of severe disease and do not need supplemental oxygen.

 The opinion relates to the use of the treatment, sotrovimab, in adults and adolescents aged 12 years or older and weighing at least 40 kilograms.